skx/dotfiles/.emacs.d/init.md

 The initial setup is now complete, so we can start loading packages, making configuration-changes & etc.

 [use-package](https://github.com/jwiegley/use-package) is a helpful library which allows you to keep all configuration related to a single package in a self-contained block, and do so much more.

-Another advantage of `use-package` is speeding up emacs startup, because it allows deferring package loads until emacs is idle.
-For example the following would load the `uniquify` package, but only when emacs has been idle for two seconds:

-      (use-package uniquify
-        :defer 2
-        ..
-        )

 We're going to also use [straight](https://github.com/radian-software/straight.el) as a package manager, so first of all we bootstrap it (if necessary):